Lamentations 2

 Drawing his bow like an enemy,

-his right hand poised,[19]
+his right hand now poised[19]

 like a foe, he has slain those precious